KM-RoBoTa/KMR_dxl/docs/markdown_sources/use.md

 ```
 The "writer_fields" is the list of field(s) that will be handled by this specific Writer object.
 Since this library uses the protocol 2 of dynamixel's SDK, a single Writer can handle several control fields, resulting in an indirect address writing - but this is handled by the library automatically.

-The fields themselves are enumerated in KMR::dxl::Fields and correspond to control fields found in Dynamixels' control tables, as in https://emanual.robotis.com/docs/en/dxl/mx/mx-64-2/#control-table \n
+The fields themselves are enumerated in KMR::dxl::Fields and correspond to control fields found in Dynamixels' control tables, as in https://emanual.robotis.com/docs/en/dxl/mx/mx-64-2/#control-table <br />
 For example, if we wish to have a Writer handler that sends goal positions and LED status commands to motors, the Writer definition becomes:

 ```cpp